Head & Principal Ecologist

-Strategic development of BTO’s monitoring programme and associated research, main contact for biodiversity indicators, surveys of taxa other than birds, and conservation initiatives such as BAP and Birds of Conservation Concern
+David is responsible for the strategic development of BTO’s monitoring programme and associated research, is the main contact for biodiversity indicators, surveys of taxa other than birds, and for conservation initiatives such as BAP and Birds of Conservation Concern.

 - Senior investigator with extensive experience in the analysis and interpretation of biological data.

 - Represents BTO on a range of scientific and statutory committees related to bird and mammal conservation.